Chaitalykundu/Web-Development/03-JavaScript/01-Basic/BOM-and-DOM/Theory/DOM/03-DOM-Elements.md

-# DOM Elements
+# Overview

-This page teaches you how to find and access HTML elements in an HTML page.
+* how to find and access HTML elements in an HTML page.

 &nbsp;